ReadOnce Transformers: Reusable Representations of Text for Transformers: Representation Learning Experiments

-The top 3 rows explore the sliding window architecture (\S\ref{subsec:sliding}) with both window size and stride length of 8 (i.e., no overlap between windows), with the three different aggregation functions mentioned earlier.
+The top 3 rows explore the sliding window architecture with both window size and stride length of 8 (i.e., no overlap between windows), with the three different aggregation functions mentioned earlier.
 We see that both the mean $\mu$ and the learned weighted sum $\alpha$ have comparable performance on this task, and outperform the max-pooling function $\omega$.
 We also evaluate the impact of increasing the overlap between windows by increasing the window size (not changing the stride length keeps the average number of vectors constant).
-For the learned weighted sum function, this results in a 5 point drop in the F1 score, possibly due to the aggregation function having to operate over a larger window.
+For the learned weighted sum function, this results in a 5 point F1 drop, possibly due to the aggregation function having to operate over a larger window.\footnote{We also compared W=8, S=2 with W=2, S=2 in our early experiments and notice a similar trend---the smaller sliding window performs better.}

-We next evaluate the approaches inspired by prior work where we add special tokens (\S\ref{subsec:special}) and use the representations of these tokens.
+We next evaluate the approaches inspired by prior work where we add special tokens and use the representations of these tokens.
 For the \bart model, we use a newly added \texttt{[CLS]} token as our special token.
-We see from Table~\ref{tab:docenc} that neither appending these tokens at the end nor interleaving them in the input results in representations comparable to the sliding window based approaches.\footnote{Adding the special tokens as prefix had similar scores to the Suffix model.} Finally, if we fix the representation length (\S\ref{subsec:fixed}) to 21 vectors (computed based on the average token length of \squad: 163.7), the learned representations are still not as effective.
+We see from Table~\ref{tab:docenc} that neither appending these tokens at the end nor interleaving them in the input results in representations comparable to the sliding window based approaches.\footnote{Special token prefix scored similar to the Suffix model.} The sliding window representations outperform the pre-trained sentence-based representations from SentenceBERT irrespective of the number of vectors used.\footnote{Even when the SlidingWindow approach is limited to $M=N/32$ vectors, it achieves a higher F1 score (52.4) than SentenceBERT.} Finally, if we fix the representation length to 21 vectors (computed based on the average token length of \squad: 163.7), the learned representations are still not as effective.